 The safety standards on which we rely daily for our food, medicines and cars.
 The energy and climate policies needed to save our planet.
 The new financial regulations designed to prevent banks from gambling with our money and creating another crisis.
 These are policies that should be determined in open, democratic venues where we have a say.

 But a group of the largest U.S. and European banks, agribusinesses and other powerful industry groups want to rewrite these safeguards behind closed doors.
-For over a decade, they have pushed for a new U.S. "trade" deal with Europe – the Trans-Atlantic Free Trade Agreement (TAFTA), which corporate proponents have tried to rebrand as the Transatlantic Trade and Investment Partnership (TTIP) – a deal that would chill protections on both sides of the Atlantic.
-Launched in July 2013, TAFTA negotiations are currently underway.
+For over a decade, they have pushed for a new U.S. "trade" deal with Europe – the Transatlantic Trade and Investment Partnership (TTIP), also known as the Trans-Atlantic Free Trade Agreement (TAFTA) – a deal that would chill protections on both sides of the Atlantic.
+Launched in July 2013, TTIP negotiations are currently underway.

-In the official document outlining TAFTA, the Obama administration has made clear that TAFTA will not primarily target trade, but "behind-the-border" policies such as health, environmental and financial protections.
-U.S. and European corporations call these safeguards on which we all rely "trade irritants," and have asked that they be eliminated via TAFTA:
+In the official document outlining TTIP, the Obama administration has made clear that TTIP will not primarily target trade, but "behind-the-border" policies such as health, environmental and financial protections.
+U.S. and European corporations call these safeguards on which we all rely "trade irritants," and have asked that they be eliminated via TTIP:

 The deregulatory wishlists of European and U.S. corporations reveal that the deal could also threaten climate policies, food safety labels, chemical safeguards, Buy Local preferences and data privacy.